 Site Name and Address Stow play park, Stow Park Road.
 53.326783, -0.677287 Site Ownership Stow Parish Council Owner Comments to Designation Stow Parish Council supports this designation.
 Planning Status There are currently no planning applications related to this site.
 Land Allocation Not allocated for development Area of Proposed Site (hectares) 0.23 ha Is the Site an "Extensive Tract of Land"?
 This small area of land is used solely as a playpark for young children.
 Is the Site "Local in Character" The playpark has been a hub for village children and their friends for many years, is near the centre of the village, and is close to houses in which many of the local children live.
-Is the Site "in Close Proximity to the Community it serves"?
-The playpark is near the centre of the vil llage and is close to ho uses in which many of the local children live.
+Is the Site "in Close Proximity to the The playpark is near the centre of the vi llage and is close to ho uses in which many of the local children live.

+Community it serves"?
 Beauty Historic Significance Recreational Value Tranquillity Richness of Wildlife Any Other Reason The Parish Council has sought to make the playpark an inviting area.
 It has both grassy areas and playground equipment and is surrounded by hedges and trees.
 At the south end there are views over the open countryside.
-N/A The playpark is regularly used by children and families, making use of the open areas and of the playground equipment.
+The field is believed to have been given to the Parish with a covenant/proviso that it be used as a children's playpark.
+The playpark is regularly used by children and families, making use of the open areas and of the playground equipment.
 There are benches for parents and children to rest on, and a picnic table will soon be placed there too.
-Whe in use the playpark is a vibrant and sometimes noisy area - a sign of children enjoying themselves!
+When in use the playpark is a vibrant and sometimes noisy area - a sign of children enjoying themselves!
 The trees and hedgerows in and surrounding the playpark provide rich habitat for birds and invertebrates.